monzo/progression-framework/frameworks/engineering/mobile.md

 ### Impact
 - Delivers large well-defined tasks and solves small scope not-well-defined problems

-- Contributes to writing RFCs (Co-authors with more experienced Engineer)
+- Contributes to writing proposals (Co-authors with more experienced Engineer)
 - Breaks down large problems into smaller iterative steps across multiple PRs

 ### Influence
-- Provides valuable input to RFCs from their team
+- Provides valuable input to proposals from their team

 - Proactively improves modules, services, systems and codebases they encounter, 'this doesn't make sense, I'm going to do something about it'
 - Contributes to scaling engineering hiring (e.g. leads calls, does onsite interviews)